ajryan/RptToXml/README.md

 The solution will build with VS2012 or higher.
 Express editions have not been tested but should work.

+Install the SAP pacakge for Visual Studio:

+- SAP Crystal Reports for Visual Studio (SP##) installation package for Microsoft Visual Studio IDE (VS 20## and above or below)

 Find the executable `RptToXml.exe` in ```RptToXml/bin/<where did you build to?>``` after building the solution in Visual Studio.